sonyccd/roboclaw_ros/README.md

 /odom [(nav_msgs/Odometry)](http://docs.ros.org/api/nav_msgs/html/msg/Odometry.html)
 Odometry output from the mobile base.

-#IF YOU HAVE PROBLEMS:
+#IF SOMETHING IS BROEKN:
 Please file an issue, it makes it far easier to keep track of what needs to be fixed.
 It also allows others that might have solved the problem to contribute.
+If you are confused feel free to email me, I might have overlooked something in my readme.